Dylan Collins

 Collins is regularly quoted in the media around the application of Children's Online Privacy Protection Act (COPPA) to technology companies and the general concern of parental consent required for games and applications that target children.
 He has recommended media companies have a "Chief Children's Officer" to safeguard the privacy and concerns of children.

-Collins is a graduate of Trinity College, Dublin, and he sits on the board of Irish television animation studio Brown Bag Films.
+Collins is a graduate of Trinity College, Dublin, and he previously sat on the boards of Irish television animation studio Brown Bag Films and the UK agency Potato.
+He is a partner in LFG Holdings and sits on the board of mobile games publisher Modern Times Group, and Discord tools platform Levellr.